HealthTree-Research-Team/htcrosstabs/README.md

 You can also, if needed, cast one data type to another using the `as.crosstab.*()` functions.
-The details on how the conversion is done can be found at the bottom of this page, or in the man pages by typing `?cast_crosstab`.
+The details on how the conversion is done can be found in the man pages by typing `?cast_crosstab`.

 ``` r
 new_crosstab <- crosstab(licorice_by_region, "region", opinion_map)